barracudanetworks/waf-automation/waf-puppet/azureinfra/README.md

 4. azurecudawafconfig : Configures the newly provisioned waf with services and rule groups.
 Also links the WAF to the Barracuda Cloud control https://campus.barracuda.com/product/cloudcontrol/.
 This linking is necessary to allow Barracuda VRS to be used to initiate a scan on any of the configured service.
 5. azureroles : Created for dividing the puppet execution instructions into multiple files.
 This module calls the other module level manifests.

-# Copyright 2003-2017 Barracuda Networks, Inc. All rights reserved

-ALL OF THE SOURCE CODE ON THIS REPOSITORY IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL BARRACUDA BE LIABLE FOR ANY CLAIM, DAMAGES, OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOURCE CODE.
+##### ALL OF THE SOURCE CODE ON THIS REPOSITORY IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL BARRACUDA BE LIABLE FOR ANY CLAIM, DAMAGES, OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOURCE CODE.#####